 7. One ton of recycled cardboard saves 9 cubic yards of landfill space

-8. Nearly half of the food in the U.S. goes to waste—approximately 3,000 pounds per second
+8. Almost half of the food in the U.S. goes to waste—nearly 3,000 pounds per second

 13. 2.5 million plastic bottles are thrown away every hour in America